 About LOOP Crude Oil Storage Capacity Allocation Contracts

-Matrix’s monthly auction at LOOP LLC optimizes the value of the facility’s storage assets through proprietary short-term physical bilateral agreements.
+Powered by the proprietary Matrix Auction Platform, Matrix’s monthly auction at LOOP optimizes the value of the facility’s storage assets through the use of CME-listed futures and physical bilateral agreements.

 What Is the LOOP Auction?